fkirc/attranslate/README.md

 `npm install --save-dev attranslate`

 Next, you should write a project-specific script that invokes `attranslate` for your specific files.
-See [sample scripts](/sample-scripts) for a guidance on how to translate your project-specific files.
+See [sample scripts](/sample-scripts) for guidance on how to translate your project-specific files.

 ## Service Configuration